 - 9. Quest Wall Priest - Quest Wall Priest deck list guide (Descent of Dragons)

 Combo Priest is all about building to that one moment in a game when you have all the pieces you need in hand to create one giant minion with a ludicrous attack value that can kill your opponent in a single hit.
 That’s the dream scenario, so to get there you’ll want to play the slow and steady control game Priest is known for, while drawing through your deck to find the cards you need.

-While the concept of the deck has remained the same between expansions, some new cards from the Saviors of Uldum set have given it a few more useful tools.
+While the concept of the deck has remained the same between expansions.
+Cards from the Year of the Dragon have helped this deck on its way though.
 High Priest Amet is the clear star of the show, offering any minion summoned alongside it a health bonus to a whopping 7.
 As well as this, you have access to Psychopomp, a persistent chap who’ll revive your dead minions and give them Reborn, something that’ll make them stickier.
 They also synergise excellently with High Priest Amet who will raise their health from 1 to a big 7.